perbrage/sectoralarm/README.md

-ERR_INVALID_SESSION      | Session has timed out, use login() on the site object ERR_PARSING_ERROR        | Could not parse the response, this library will need updates ERR_COMMUNICATION_ERROR  | Could not communicate properly with sector alarm, this library will need updates ERR_INVALID_CODE         | Invalid code used for arming/disarming
+ERR_INVALID_SESSION      | Session has timed out, use login() on the site object ERR_PARSING_ERROR        | Could not parse the response, this library will need updates ERR_COMMUNICATION_ERROR  | Could not communicate properly with sector alarm, this library will need updates ERR_INVALID_CODE         | Invalid code used for arming/disarming ERR_INVALID_VERSION      | Sector alarm has changed the version on their API.
+Restart application or use 'login' on site object

 ## Output